jmartin82/mconfig/README.md

 ## Usage

-Config is designed to be very simple and straightforward to use.
+Mconfig is designed to be very simple and straightforward to use.
 All you can do with it is load configurations to a predifined struct.

 First define a configuration structure: